0x25/lynis-plugin/README.md

 at the install (plugin_template_phase1 and plugin_pam_phase1) or you can check my ;)

 #need to now !
-script in sh not bash ! (sorry) If you want to use bash you need to check if /bin/bash is install first use _phase2 instead of _phase1.
+Script in sh not bash ! (sorry) If you want to use bash you need to check if /bin/bash is install first.
+Use _phase2 instead of _phase1.
 Phase 1 is for collecting data.
 Then normal tests run, and finally phase 2 of the plugins is executed.
 Phase 1 helps with collecting data used by tests.
 Phase 2 is for displaying things (like a report).If you want to add data to the /var/log/lynis-report.dat use the "report" function.
 In _phase2 you can grep data in this file.
-active the plugin in the default.prf file
+Active the plugin in the default.prf file

 usefull, plugin include function
 - https://github.com/CISOfy/lynis/blob/master/include/functions#L186